Graham Presses FBI Nominee on Trump Jr.’s Russia Emails

 The president has frequently criticized Mueller’s investigation, dubbing it a “witch hunt” or “phony” on Twitter and elsewhere on several occasions.

-On Wednesday, Sen. Lindsey Graham, R.-S.C., lobbed a series of rapid-fire questions at Wray, demanding to know where he stood on a number of issues as the potential “top cop in the land.”
+On Wednesday, Sen. Lindsey Graham, R-S.C., lobbed a series of rapid-fire questions at Wray, demanding to know where he stood on a number of issues as the potential “top cop in the land.”

 The questioning was terse and punctuated by Graham’s frequent interruptions.